 - Films must not have publicly screened in the greater Central New Jersey area prior to the festival (NYC and Philadelphia are not included in this area.)
-While world premieres are not requirements for LIFF, this information is taken into consideration when making final programming decisions.
+While world premiere status is not a requirement for LIFF, this information is taken into consideration when making final programming decisions.

-- All accepted films may be screened more than once, and are scheduled at the discretion of the Lighthouse International Film Festival staff.
+- All accepted films may be screened once or more than once and are scheduled at the discretion of the Lighthouse International Film Festival staff.

-- Upon submission, the filmmaker consents to allowing their screener material to be shared in its entirety with appropriate LIFF staff, including programming staff, volunteer screeners, and other appropriate members of staff; shared with press outlets in efforts to secure press for the film; with final jury members; and with select individuals representing community partners who may be interested in supporting the film’s screening or taking part in a panel or q&a associated with the film.
+- Upon submission, the filmmaker consents to allowing their screener material to be shared in its entirety with appropriate LIFF staff, including programming staff, volunteer screeners, and other appropriate members of staff; shared with press outlets in efforts to secure press for the film; with our jury members to determine award winners; and with select individuals representing community partners who may be interested in supporting the film’s screening or taking part in a panel or Q&A associated with the film.

-- LIFF does not pay screening fees, guarantee travel or distribution for filmmakers.
+- LIFF does not pay screening fees for submitted films, nor can LIFF guarantee travel, lodging, or distribution for filmmakers.

 - By submitting, the filmmaker expressly acknowledges and agrees to these terms in consideration for LIFF's consideration of their film, and they agree that they shall be bound by the terms of this agreement.